AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 UserConnect-061015
 ==================

--  Support operator account where operator can only access dashboard.
+-  Support operator account where the operator can only access dashboard.

 -  Support disconnect user from dashboard page.